-We typically use a probabilistic model to evaluate the bond losses, if any, that investors would incur in a multitude of loan default scenarios, which we assume will occur with a frequency consistent with the specific lognormal distribution that we have assumed.
+We typically use a probabilistic model to evaluate the losses of the securities, if any, that investors would incur in a multitude of loan default scenarios, which we assume will occur with a frequency consistent with the specific lognormal distribution that we have assumed.
 The model helps to assess the benefit of the various sources of credit enhancement, including excess spread, and the different structural features of the transaction.
-The type of modeling depends on the complexity of the transaction's actual cash flow structure.